 The user has access to all new parameters defined in MoBi®.
 This is especially useful when a simulation was enhanced for instance with a submodel that requires some parameterization.

 In summary, the user will be able to simulate complicated scenarios like drug-drug-interactions, parent-metabolite interactions and pharmacokinetic/ pharmacodynamic scenarios in PK-Sim® after importing the respective models.

-Click on the Individual Simulation icon in the Import/Export tab and specify the file to be imported.
+Click on the Import/Export tab then click on the Individual Simulation icon and specify the file to be imported.
 The simulation will be imported into the project and will be available from the Simulation Explorer.